The Hunt: Me and the War Criminals: Albania

 Pandeli Majko, Albanian Prime Minister during the Kosovo war, has rejected the allegations in Del Ponte's book as "strange stories, a fantasy".

 Kosovo

-Nekibe Kelmendi, Kosovo's Minister of Justice said Del Ponte's allegations "are pure fabrications made by Del Ponte or perhaps Serbia herself".
-"If she knew of such cases then she should be charged with withholding evidence and hiding these crimes", Kelmendi said.
+Nekibe Kelmendi, Kosovo's Minister of Justice said Del Ponte's allegations "are pure fabrications made by Del Ponte or perhaps Serbia herself" and that "if she knew of such cases then she should be charged with withholding evidence and hiding these crimes".

-Council for the Defense of Human Rights and Freedoms has announced they will sue Del Ponte for publishing lies in her book.
+The Council for the Defense of Human Rights and Freedoms announced that they would sue Del Ponte for publishing lies in her book.

+Serbia

+Serbia and Russia both called for an investigation.
+Vladan Batić, Serbia's former justice minister, stated that "If her allegations are true, then this is the most monstrous crime since the times of Mengele".

 Switzerland

 The Swiss government has asked Del Ponte not to promote her book.
 It has been criticized for tarnishing the country's celebrated neutrality, particularly as Del Ponte has been named as the Swiss ambassador to Argentina.